tonai/Lightning-talks/JavaScript/01_Bases/03_DOM-and-events.md

 ### Binding an event

-Events are binded to a DOM element throught the `Element.addEventListener()` method.
+Events are bound to a DOM element throught the `Element.addEventListener()` method.

 But for Internet Explorer, this method only exists since the 9 version.